FAQs

 Once is not the best intervention for most older students.

-Sometimes people assume that, as long as an older student is reading at a kindergarten level, this program for kindergarteners will be appropriate for them.
+Sometimes people assume that if an older student is reading at a kindergarten level, this program for kindergarteners will also be appropriate for them.
 Keep in mind though that the curriculum was designed for younger children, not just people who read at that early level.

 Even when older students aren’t successful readers yet, they will almost certainly have developed coping mechanisms to deal with that fact.
 These coping mechanisms are the hallmarks of unsuccessful readers, and they should be deconstructed in order for students to learn to decode.
 The Once curriculum doesn’t include that deconstructing work because it’s designed for students who haven’t had the chance to develop those unhelpful heuristics.